DOL Issues Interpretive Bulletin 2016-1 on Voting of Proxies on Securities Held in Employee Benefit Plan Investment Portfolios

 The trustee is subject to the directions of a named fiduciary under ERISA Section 403(a)(1) or (2) (29 U.S.C. § 1103(a)(1) or (2)).

 The power to manage plan assets has been delegated to an investment manager under ERISA Section 403(a)(2).
-No person other than the investment manager has to right to vote proxies in this situation except to the extent a named fiduciary has reserved this right.
+No person other than the investment manager has the right to vote proxies in this situation except to the extent a named fiduciary has reserved this right.

 If the plan document or investment management agreement provides that the investment manager is not required to vote proxies, but: